4. Application with In-Memory Database

 Button will simply close the Overlay sidebar panel.

-On Event -> Close Overlay -> Overlay ID ->
+On Event -> Close Overlay -> Overlay ID -> orderForm

-; Button ID ->btnCancel
+; Button ID -> btnCancel

 btnItemDelete